Puffy Pizza Recipe (Fluffy, Airy Crust, No Scale Needed)

 - resisting stretch? set the dough down for 60–90 seconds and let gluten relax.

-- go light on toppings so bubbles don’t collapse.
+- go light on toppings so bubbles don't collapse and you maintain that airy crust.

-- stretch it out, just not too thin. we want this dough to spring when it hits that hot steel.
+- stretch it out, just not too thin. we want this dough to spring when it hits that hot steel for maximum fluffy puff.

-yes, ap flour works great. the dough might be slightly softer, but puff stays strong.
+Yes, all-purpose flour works great.
+The dough might be slightly softer, but the puffy crust stays strong.

-this recipe was built for speed and simplicity. cups get you close enough, and the long ferment smooths out the differences.
+This recipe was built for speed and simplicity.
+Cups get you close enough, and the long ferment smooths out the differences.
+It's the most accessible fluffy pizza dough recipe you'll find.

 want the dramatic puff every time?

-a fully preheated baking steel gives you the fast, upward heat needed for real oven spring.
+a fully preheated baking steel gives you the fast, upward heat needed for real oven spring and that fluffy, airy pizza crust everyone loves.